A writing style is the way a writer writes a story. It’s the words used, the sentence structure, the tone used, and even the method used.

 BETTER: Freddie didn’t understand.

-The ‘better’ example above reduces the length of the sentence and simplifies it also.
+The ‘better’ example above reduces the length of the sentence and simplifies it.
 Children will quickly understand what’s being said.
-And, if parents/teachers are involved, they won’t be stumbling over a complex sentence.
+And, if parents or teachers are involved, they won’t be stumbling over a complex sentence as they read it out loud.

 Simple is better with young children.